Biology Department

 In-Person

-An introduction to the eukaryotic cell that will emphasize cellular responses to a changing environment, including relationships between biochemical mechanisms and organelle functions, and techniques used to study cell function.
-Prerequisites: BIOL 201, 204; CHEM 221, 222 or 255.
+An introduction to the eukaryotic cell that will emphasize cellular responses to changing environments, including relationships between biochemical mechanisms and organelle functions, and techniques used to study cell function.
+Prerequisites: BIOL 204 or 205; and six credits of second year organic chemistry or biochemistry: CHEM 221 and 222 or 255.
 Three credits and lab.

 Biological Research Experience